Shopify/packwerk/README.md

 "Packwerk" is pronounced [[ˈpakvɛʁk]](https://cdn.shopify.com/s/files/1/0258/7469/files/packwerk.mp3).

+## Ecosystem

+These third party tools enhance your packwerk experience:

+- https://github.com/bellroy/graphwerk draws a graph of your package dependencies
+- https://github.com/Gusto/packwerk-vscode integrates packwerk into Visual Studio Code so you can see violations right in your editor

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.